Little Sandy Lake is an adventure, but is it a good one? The road to the trailhead doesn’t want you to know the answer to that question.

 - The northern shore.
 It is often underwater.

 After climbing cliffs to the west, we found the trail that takes one up to Temple Pass, so we took it back toward the vehicle.
 Although it wasn’t on my map, I knew that this was called the “Loop Trail,” but as with many trails in the range, depictions of it vary.
 As we tromped along we heard…music?
-Somewhere somehow had brought speakers into the wilderness.
+Somewhere someone had brought speakers into the wilderness.
 That’s a lot of weight, and I typically don’t do that so as not to disturb anyone else’s experience.
 I have engaged in the practice exactly one time, now that I think about it, but it was in an area where my hiking partner and I knew that we were alone, and we didn’t play it louder than we’d talk to each other, and even then we didn’t play music, but a podcast.

 - Cool, right?